keithalewis/math/uf.md

 proxies for cash flows and prices.
 A derivative security is a contract between counterparties for exchanges of future amounts.
-If a trading strategy that produces those amounts exists then its initial value, plus vigorish, is what a sell side trader quotes to customers.
+If a trading strategy that produces those amounts exists then its initial value, plus vigorish, is what a sell-side trader quotes to buy-side customers.
-A quants job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^3]
+A quants job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^4] Note the term _self-financing_ means satisfying the obligation to pay 0 on non-payment dates.

 When $\Delta_t + \Gamma_t = 0$ we say the trading strategy is _closed
 out_ at $t$.
 If no trades are executed after that then future amounts and values